 Originally serving only a handful of schools, the DIBELS Data System now provides services to thousands of schools across the U.S. and in all 50 states, and internationally.
 In the process of growing both the services offered and the number of schools we serve, we have also expanded our DDS team.
 Our current team is comprised of approximately two-dozen members who provide customer support, software application development, research analysis, and leadership for the DDS.

 As part of the University of Oregon, we receive valuable input and guidance from College of Education faculty with long and successful research careers in reading, math, assessment, instructional interventions, computer science, and policy analysis.
 The DIBELS Data System also provides a rich teaching environment for graduate students at the University of Oregon who have long been involved in measurement development and technical assistance for DDS schools.
 Graduate students and College of Education faculty remain a cornerstone of the difference between the DDS and the for-profit data warehouses.

 The UO DIBELS Data System supports educators across the U.S. and internationally.
 We work with teachers, school psychologists and support staff, principals, district personnel, superintendents, project coordinators, and state departments of education.
 We have information for customers at every level and will work with you individually to provide the resources and support that you need.

 We value the close relationships we have with customers and use customer feedback and suggestions to continually improve the services we offer.

-Educators have trusted the DIBELS Data System for 14 years.
+Educators have trusted the DIBELS Data System since 2001.
 We look forward to continuing those relationships, building new ones, and providing high-quality, data-based support for schools and students far into the future.

 The UO DIBELS Data System Website also serves as a resource for free information such as: research papers, training modules and DIBELS Testing Materials Download.
 Providing these free resources is part of our mission as a not-for-profit organization.